-If a condition other than those listed above indicates that additional capacity may need to be brought On-Line to manage reliability, operators will evaluate the system condition and deploy Non-Spin as needed if no other better options are available to resolve the system condition.
-Under emergency, the emergency process will govern the deployment of Non-Spin.
+If a condition other than those listed above indicates that additional capacity may need to be brought On-Line to manage reliability, ERCOT Operators will evaluate the system condition and deploy Non-Spin as needed if no other better options are available to resolve the system condition.
+Under an emergency situation, the emergency process will govern the deployment of Non-Spin.

+3. Procedure upon Non-Spin Deployment

-Following a Non-Spin deployment, the following steps should be taken:
+Upon a Non-Spin deployment, the following steps shall be taken:

-2.1 Off-Line Generation Resource reserved for Non-Spin
+3.1 Off-Line Generation Resource with Non-Spin award

+An Off-Line Generation Resource awarded Non-Spin, while Off-Line and before the receipt of any deployment instruction, shall be capable of being Dispatched to the Non-Spin award within 30 minutes of a Dispatch Instruction.

-The Qualified Scheduling Entity (QSE) will be sent a Resource-specific Dispatch Instruction deployment indicating a time and date stamp, QSE, Dispatch Asset Code, and Deployed MW.
+The Qualified Scheduling Entity (QSE) for the Resource will be sent a Resource-specific Dispatch Instruction deployment indicating a time and date stamp, QSE, Dispatch Asset Code, and Deployed MW.

 The Dispatch Instruction for an Off-Line Generation Resource must include the expected amount of capacity that will be available for SCED and the anticipated duration of the deployment.

-The QSE will ensure that the Non-Spin Ancillary Service Schedule telemetry for that Off-Line Generation Resource has been reduced to zero within 20 minutes of the Dispatch Instruction.

-The QSE must have the Off-Line Generation Resource On-Line with an Energy Offer Curve and the telemetered net generation must be greater than or equal to the Resource’s telemetered Low Sustained Limit (LSL) multiplied by P1 where P1 is defined in the “ERCOT and QSE Operations Business Practices During the Operating Hour” within 25 minutes of the Dispatch Instruction.
+The QSE must have the Off-Line Generation Resource On-Line with an Energy Offer Curve and the telemetered net generation must be greater than or equal to the Resource’s telemetered Low Sustained Limit (LSL) multiplied by P1, where P1 is defined in the “ERCOT and QSE Operations Business Practices During the Operating Hour,” within 25 minutes of the Dispatch Instruction.

 SCED will respond to the changes in Resource Status that are received by telemetry from the QSE.

-Once the Resource is On-Line it is Dispatched as any other Generation Resource including any provisions for processing generation less than the Resource’s LSL.
+Once the Resource is On-Line it is Dispatched as any other Generation Resource, including any provisions for processing generation less than the Resource’s LSL.

 The Resource must, at a minimum, be capable of providing all the Non-Spin energy to SCED within 30 minutes of the Dispatch Instruction.